Central African Republic

 This group of habituated monkeys has over 150 members and their fascinating behavior is part of a long term study in the region.
 [B,L,D]

-Day 9 & 10: Leisure day for optional activities, you have these days for optional activities….These can range from repeating any of the earlier activities done at Sangha lodge such as Gorilla tracking, or visits to the Dzanga Bai, or alternatively just relaxing or walking on the several hikes you have laid out in the forest around the lodge.
+Day 7 8 9 & 10: Extra days for optional activities, you have these days for optional activities….These can range from repeating any of the earlier activities done at Sangha lodge such as Gorilla tracking, or visits to the Dzanga Bai, Birding, Butterfly Watching or alternatively just relaxing or walking on the several hikes you have laid out in the forest around the lodge.
 NO OPTIONAL EXTRA ACTIVITIES ARE INCLUDED IN THE TOUR COSTS.
 [B,L,D]

 Day 11: Today we take a charter back to Bangui where the tour ends.